Meet Julia

 Professional BACKGROUND:

-Always intrigued by education, I began volunteering my time as an arts educator in 2007 and transitioned to a career as adjunct art and music faculty at an Austin-area private high school.
-I then began taking on an administrative and counseling role at the school and fell in love with working with adolescents in a more therapeutic capacity.
+Always intrigued by a career in education, I began volunteering my time as an arts educator in 2007, started my own small business which included work on vintage motorcycles as well as footwear, and eventually transitioned to a career as adjunct art and music faculty at an Austin-area private high school.
+Education called my name and I closed my business, focusing on an expanded role as an administrator/counselor/educator, where I leaned into my curiosity about adolescent development and parenting support.
 In 2021, I returned to UT-Austin, where I earned a Master's Degree in Educational Psychology with a concentration in school counseling.